-Taste tests allow students to get excited about new foods.
-They can try different items, provide feedback, and ask questions.
-They are a fun and easy way to connect the classroom, community, and cafeteria.
+Taste tests allow students to get excited about new foods and let school nutrition staff try out new foods to possibly add to the menu.
+But even more than this, they are a great way to involve your school nutrition program in your Let's Go! efforts!
+Taste tests are a fun and easy way to connect the classroom, community, and cafeteria.